eobrain/funcgo/README.md

     => 10.000000000000007
 ```

-For compatibility with Go, you can add an optional `return` to a
+For compatibility with Go, you can add a cosmetic `return` to a
 function, but only in the special case of returning the top level
 expression of a function.